 The great thing about misodoko is that you can re-use it for up to a month!
 When the misodoko becomes watery from moisture released from the ingredients, all you need to do is to reheat in the pot over the stove and let the moisture evaporate.
 Let the misodoko cool before you use it to make Misozuke again.

-4. Don’t throw away retired misodoko
+4. Don’t throw away retired misodoko.

 When you’re done pickling with misodoko, you can use the marinade for seasoning your stir fry dishes or as a sauce for your dish for one last time.
 You just need to make sure to cook the sauce.

-5. Remove excess misodoko (important!)
+5. Remove excess misodoko—important!

-What Type of Miso to Use
+What Type of Miso To Use

-Although it might be common to use the bold-flavored of red miso for misozuke, any type of miso can be used.
-Even red miso varies in flavors and some regions use white miso for misozuke.
 If you are new to misozuke, use the miso you have in your fridge to start.
-It’s the perfect way to use up the leftover miso in the tub, too.
-You can read all about miso to be familiar with different types of miso.
+It’s the perfect way to use up leftover miso in the tub.
+You can read all about miso to get familiar with different types of miso.

 For this recipe, I used my favorite miso, Kodawattemasu by Hikari Miso®, that I’ve been using for over a decade in my kitchen.
 Thank you Hikari Miso® for sponsoring this post!